-It is therefore essential that you, as a client of Saxo, receive information on and gain insight into which part of the said rules and regulations you are required to comply with.
+It is therefore essential that you, as a valued IB client of Saxo, receive information on and gain insight into which part of the said rules and regulations you are required to comply with and understand.
+Full compliance with the rules and regulations is needed not only by yourselves, but more importantly our mutual clients, where applicable.
 Below, you will find an overall description of the rules.
 You will also find a non-exhaustive list describing situations which you need to avoid as these constitute violations of market rules.

 Market conduct rules